O-Train: Pilot project

-The Trillium Line (the original O-Train line) was introduced in 2001 as a pilot project to provide an alternative to the busways on which Ottawa had long depended exclusively for its high-grade transit service (see Ottawa Rapid Transit).
-The system uses low-floor diesel multiple unit trains.
-It is legally considered a mainline railway despite its use for local public transport purposes, and is more like an urban railway rather than a metro or tramway.
-It is often described as "light rail", partly because there were plans to extend it into Ottawa's downtown as a tramway-like service, and partly because the original Bombardier Talent trains are smaller and lighter than most mainline trains in North America and do not meet the Association of American Railroads' standards for crash strength.
+The "O-Train" (now Line 2) was introduced in 2001 as a pilot project to provide an alternative to the busways on which Ottawa had long depended exclusively for its high-grade transit service.
+The original north-south 8km (5mi) single tracked line had cost $21 million to construct and purchase 3 low floor Bombardier Talent diesel multiple unit trains, and $8 million to operate for 2 years.
+Its relatively little cost stemmed from simple station construction, and the reuse of a Canadian Pacific Railway freight railway.
+It is often described as "light rail", partly because there were plans to extend it into Ottawa's downtown as a tramway-like service, and partly because the original trains are smaller and lighter than most mainline trains in North America and do not meet the Association of American Railroads' standards for crash strength.